privacyidea/privacyidea/doc/eventhandler/index.rst

 An event handler module may also contain conditions.
 Only if all conditions are fullfilled, the action is triggered.
 Conditions are defined in the class property *conditions* and checked in the method *check_condition*.
-The UserNotification Event Handler defines such conditions.
+The base class for event handlers currently defines those conditions.
+So all event handlers come with the same conditions.

+.. note:: In contrast to other conditions, the condition checking for ``tokenrealms``, ``tokenresolvers``, ``serial`` and ``user_token_number`` also evaluates to *true*, if this information can not be checked.
+I.e. if a request does not contain a *serial* or if the serial can not be determined, this condition will be evaluated as fulfilled.

+   Event Handlers are a mighty and complex tool to tweek the functioning of your privacyIDEA system.
+We recommend to test your definitions thoroughly to assure your expected outcome.

 Basic conditions
 ~~~~~~~~~~~~~~~~